Systems Admin

 Edit dialog for SRV02 with Enabled membership status selected and Browse For Folder open showing D:\Common selected under SRV02.std.local

-Step 16 – Review Settings and Create the Replication Group
+Step 16 — Create the group

 Local Path of Common on Other Members showing SRV02 with D:\Common and Enabled status, the Review Settings and Create Replication Group summary page, and the Confirmation page with all tasks showing Success